Social media lead generation is now a key component of the modern marketing armoury.

 Running separate campaigns for diverse audiences will help you deliver your message in a tailored manner.
 It’s worth noting that you can also make divisions based on gender, language and age, but it all boils down to your industry.

-Another option is to run Dynamic Ads on LinkedIn, which automatically pull a user’s name, job profile, and profile picture.
+Another option is to run Dynamic Ads on LinkedIn, which automatically pulls a user’s name, job profile, and profile picture.

-Give your page a human voice by going live
+8. Give your page a human voice by going LIVE